ArunGoud17/login_page/README.md

 bcrypt.js: Library to hash and compare passwords securely.

+first install the neccessary dependencies npm install
+    and Run the project npm start The application will be available at http://localhost:8086

 dotenv: To load environment variables like database connection strings.

 EJS: Templating engine for rendering HTML pages.